techahoynyc/workshops/coding-in-python-part-1/README.md

 push button, and 5 LEDs.

 ## Workshop Details
+* Mu, the recommended software for this workshop, can be downloaded from [codewith.mu](https://codewith.mu/en/download)
 * The workshop slides are available to [download as a PDF](https://github.com/techahoynyc/workshops/raw/master/coding-in-python-part-1/Tomato%20Timer%20Using%20Python.pdf)
 * The **imports** referenced in the workshop, which were preinstalled on the Trinket M0, can be found in the [lib](https://github.com/techahoynyc/workshops/tree/master/coding-in-python-part-1/lib) folder.
 * When building future projects for the Trinket M0, always use the most recent version of [CircuitPython](https://circuitpython.org/board/trinket_m0/) and its corresponding [libraries](https://circuitpython.org/libraries).
 Detailed installation instructions can be found on the [Adafruit Trinket M0 Learn Guide](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/circuitpython).